 These Easy Microwave Potato Chips are so crispy, crunchy and totally snackable!
 You will love them, and they’re ready in just minutes!

 If you’ve got potatoes, within minutes, you could be eating chips.
-And I promise you, they are so much better than store bought!
+If you don’t have a microwave or microwave oven, consider going to a site like https://buyersimpact.co.uk/ where they give you the low-down on the best ones to get!
+I promise you, these potato chips are so much better than store bought!
 They’re super simple to make, and if you use fingerling potatoes like I did, then you get pretty colors too!

 I always try to pick the bag with purple, red and yellow potatoes in it so that I have a rainbow of colored chips!